-The N-queens problem is a classic problem in recursion and backtracking to solve the problem of placing chess queens on a NxN chess board so that no queen can attack the other.
-The chess board must be at least N = 4 for any possible solution to exist.
+The N-queens problem is a classic problem in recursion and backtracking to solve the problem of placing chess queens on an NxN chessboard so that no queen can attack the other.
+The chessboard must be at least N = 4 for any possible solution to exist.